 All about the 5G frequency

-We already discuss the frequency of the 5G network in the starting of this article here I am going to explain further.
+We already discuss the frequency of the 5G network at the start of this article here I am going to explain further.
 So, there are two parts of the 5G network:

 - Low-frequency network